BretFisher/httping-docker/README.md

 ## License

-This repo and Dockerfile are MIT licensed.
+This repository and Dockerfile are MIT licensed.
 All upstream software including httping are licensed by their owners.